front-matter/blog2/_posts/2009-02-27-solubility-data-in-bioclipse-3-finding.markdown

 1. Load the ONS Solubility data (line 4-5)
 2. ask for all owl:sameAs relations to navigate (line 8-14)
-3. load the RDF for the [rdf.openmolecule.net](http://chem-bla-ics.blogspot.com/2009/02/dbpedia-enters-rdfopenmoleculesnet.html) resources (line 16-26)
+3. load the RDF for the [rdf.openmolecule.net <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2009/02/17/dbpedia-enters-rdfopenmoleculesnet.html) resources (line 16-26)
 4. query for all solvents which have an [ChEBI](http://www.ebi.ac.uk/chebi/) identifier (line 28-38)

 The output will look like the following (in the future this will be opened as spreadsheet in Bioclipse):